cirne/ingestimator/README.md

 `TransactionError`, `Span`, etc. So APM cost is comprised of Metrics, Traces and Events that come from our APM agents, or OpenTelemetry agents.

+Infrastructure is its own thing.
+New Relic agents report Infrastructure telemetry as `Sample` events (e.g. `SystemSample`, `ProcessSample`, etc) which allow for unlimited cardinality.
+So we don't have any "Metric" data to allocate to the cost of Infrastructure.

-There are other sources of Metric Data.
-For example, you can forward your prometheus metric data into New Relic Telemetry Data Platform via our Metrics API.
+However, there are other sources of Metric Data that come from.
+For example, you can forward your prometheus metric data into New Relic
+Telemetry Data Platform via our Metrics API.
 So we measure that separately.

 ## Disclaimers
-This feels really weird coming from the CEO, but I wrote this app on a weekend, and while I think the logic is mostly accurate, this data is not going to precisely match the data ingest that New Relic bills on.
-You can see that precise data in your account by querying `NrConsumption` events or selecting *View your usage* in the global drop down menu at the top right of New Relic one.
-Note this `NrConsumption` data, while precise, will unfortunately not break down with the same level of preicison as this application.
-That's why I wrote this.
+I wrote this app on a weekend, and while I think the logic is mostly accurate, this data is not going to precisely match the data ingest that New Relic bills on.
+You can see that precise data in your account by querying `NrConsumption` events or selecting **View your usage** in the global drop down menu at the top right of New Relic one.

+Note that the `NrConsumption` data, while precise, will unfortunately not break down with the same level of detail or organizwed as intuitively as the data reported by **Ingestimator**.
+That's why I wrote this app.